mordred-skywalker/Image_Processing_GUI/README.md

 4. To show the annotated segmented image based on coordinates, enter a integer starting from 0 in the blank after 'Select cell index' and click 'Go'.
 The processed image will be saved locally and be shown under 'C1 Image:' and 'C2 Image:' along with new intensity maps, replacing the original images.

 5. Navigate to the next coordinate by manually enter another cell index or clicking 'Next'.
+You can view the current cell index and current coordinate on commandline for easier access.

 6. Note that in step 4 and 5 if the input cell index is out of range (if larger than the length of the returned coordinate list), a pop-up window will occur reminding you to reenter a valid cell index.